.

 History

-The Commercial Bank of Greece (CBG) was established in 1907 and two years later listed on the stock exchange.
-After World War I, in 1922, CBG established and took a major position in Commercial Bank of the Near East (CBNE)in London with CBG as a major shareholder.
-CBG expanded its international operations further by opening a branch in Alexandria in 925, and another one in Cairo later.
+The Commercial Bank of Greece (CBG) was established in London by the Greek banker Gregorios Empedocles (Γρηγόριος Εμπεδοκλής in Greek) in 1907 and two years later listed on the stock exchange.
+In 1922, CBG established Commercial Bank of the Near East (CBNE) in London with CBG as a major shareholder and with the banker Nicolas Christofides as chief manager.
+The latter expanded CBG's international operations further by opening a first branch of the Commercial Bank of the Near East in Constantinople in 1922, a second one in Alexandria in 1925, and subsequently another in Cairo.
+Nicolas Christofides, who settled in Alexandria in the 1920s-30s, managed the Turkish and Egyptian branches of the CBNE until the 1960s.

-After the Suez Canal invasion, Egypt nationalizes the operations of British and French banks.
-To avoid nationalization, in 1957 Commercial Bank of the Near East, which was incorporated in London, transferred its branches in Egypt to Commercial Bank of Greece.
-This proved to be of only temporary help as in 1960 the Egyptian government nationalize all banks in Egypt, including CBG’s branches in Cairo and Alexandria.
+After the Suez Crisis in 1956, Egypt nationalized the operations of British and French banks.
+To avoid nationalization, in 1957, N. Christofides convinced the Egyptian authorities that the Commercial Bank of the Near East, despite its official British nationality, was unofficially Greek, arguing that all shareholders and clients were Greek.
+Thus, CBNE, which was incorporated in London, transferred its branches in Egypt to Commercial Bank of Greece.
+This proved to be of only temporary help as in 1960 the Egyptian government nationalized all banks in Egypt, including CBG’s branches in Cairo and Alexandria.

 In 1965, CBG entered the European Common Market when it created Griechische Handelsbank in Frankfurt am Main.
 Later this subsidiary changed its name to Commercial Bank of Greece (Germany).

-Twenty-five years later, in 1990, CBG renamed its subsidiary in London, CBNE, Commercial Bank of London.
+Twenty-five years later, in 1990, CBG renamed its subsidiary in London to Commercial Bank of London.

 Ancient Greece